hoplaahei/hoplaahei.github.io/_posts/2014-01-31-complete-archlinux-install-with-lvm-ext4-uefi-and-gummiboot.md

 ## Basic configuration

 The `ais` script from the install copied `aui` over to /root, so when you first login run `./aui`.
 This will help you the rest of the way in setting up the system.
-At the least, install an AUR helper such as `yaourt`.
+At the least, let it install an AUR helper such as `yaourt`.

 ## Power saving for laptops